U.S. wholesale inventories fall for second straight month

-WASHINGTON (Reuters) - U.S. wholesale inventories unexpectedly fell for a second straight month in June, prompting economists to trim their second-quarter economic growth estimates.
+WASHINGTON, Aug 9 (Reuters) - U.S. wholesale inventories unexpectedly fell for a second straight month in June, which could prompt economists to mark down their second-quarter growth estimates after they recently raised them.

 The Commerce Department said on Friday wholesale inventories fell 0.2 percent after declining 0.6 percent in May.